 Where a complaint is referred for investigation, the Senior Tutor will appoint a trained Investigator to carry out an investigation of the case.
 The role of the Investigator is to prepare a report that sets out the undisputed facts of the case and any points of difference, and makes recommendations based on the evidence and policies in place.

 The Investigator shall conduct the investigation as they think fit, within the context of the general principles set out in paragraph 3.
-The Investigator may interview (with their consent) the Complainant and the Respondent and any other person involved in the events which are the subject of the complaint and consider or request any other evidence which appears to the Investigator to be relevant.
-The Respondent will be reminded before he or she meets with the Investigator that they are entitled to seek independent legal advice.
-The Respondent will also be notified that he or she does not have to say anything and that no adverse inferences shall be drawn from the Respondent’s failure to attend for interview or otherwise participate in the investigation.
+The Investigator may interview (with their consent) the Complainant and the Respondent and any other person involved in, or who witnessed, the events which are the subject of the complaint, and consider or request any other evidence which appears to the Investigator to be relevant.
+The Respondent will be reminded before they meet with the Investigator that they are entitled to seek independent legal advice.
+The Respondent will also be notified that they do not have to say anything and that no adverse inferences shall be drawn from the Respondent’s failure to attend for interview or otherwise participate in the investigation.

-The Respondent will be made aware that the College may be required to provide as evidence in any subsequent criminal investigation or proceedings in a court of law information regarding the complaint, including any admission made in the course of this procedure (and/or any made during mediation or any subsequent disciplinary proceedings) and that any admission made in the course of this procedure may also be used as evidence in College disciplinary proceedings, save that the College will abide by the confidentiality of any mediation, and anything which is said in the course of mediation will not be used in evidence in any College disciplinary proceedings.
+The Complainant and Respondent will be made aware that the College may be required to provide as evidence in any subsequent criminal investigation or proceedings in a court of law information regarding the complaint, including any admission made in the course of this procedure (and/or any made during mediation or any subsequent disciplinary proceedings) and that any admission made in the course of this procedure may also be used as evidence in College disciplinary proceedings, save that the College will abide by the confidentiality of any mediation, and anything which is said in the course of mediation will not be used in evidence in any College disciplinary proceedings.

 The Investigator will offer to have individual meetings with the Complainant and with the Respondent, and may also seek to have a meeting with any witnesses (all of whom may be accompanied, as noted in paragraph 4.2).
 Each meeting will be minuted and the minutes agreed with those present as a correct record (or any disagreement noted).
 The Respondent will not be provided with a copy of the Complainant’s written complaint in advance of the meeting with the Investigator but will be provided with information on the substance of the allegation(s).
 The notes of any individual meetings will not form part of the Investigator’s report unless the consent of the respective party for their inclusion has been given.

 Where the Respondent declines to cooperate with an investigation, the Investigator may still continue with the investigation in the absence of the Respondent’s cooperation.
+The Senior Tutor shall draw no adverse inferences from the Respondent’s failure to participate in the investigation.

 The Investigator will aim to complete the investigation within twenty Working Days of the complaint being referred for investigation, but some cases may require longer, in which case the Investigator will keep the Complainant and the Respondent informed about progress.